 For the Noodles:

-- Vegetable Oil: A little oil adds richness to the dough, keeping it soft and preventing it from drying out.
+- Vegetable Oil: A little splash of oil helps keep the dough soft and stops it from drying out.
+I find it makes a big difference in the final texture.

 For Frying and Sauce:

-- Butter: I use more butter for frying, which gives the noodles a rich, nutty flavor and a golden finish.
+- Butter: I like to use extra butter when frying, it gives the noodles that rich, slightly nutty flavor and turns them beautifully golden.
+It's one of my favorite parts.

 See the recipe card below for a full list of ingredients and measurements.